Missouri Department of Elementary and Secondary Education Homepage

 Annual Performance Reports are available through the MCDS portal.

-Accountability Data Appeals Process
+Accountability Data Resources, Appeals and Corrections

 Accuracy is key to ensuring that data is meaningful to the Local Education Agency (LEA).
 DESE Accountability Data offers LEAs the ability to request several types of corrections and appeals.
 Each appeal type has a specific appeals window.
 The appeal request must be submitted no later the close of the appeals window.
 Appeals received after the deadline will not be processed.
 Appeals are handled in the order they are received.